bmancini55/node-trx/README.md

 Standard output information can be included in the `output` property.

 ### Releases
+0.3.0 - Added support for configuring TestSetting and provides a default if not supplied.

 0.2.0 - Added support for Unit Test description

-0.1.2 - Added support for errors and stacktrace info 0.1.1 - Initial development release
+0.1.2 - Added support for errors and stacktrace info

+0.1.1 - Initial development release